 Sometimes it helps to look at the data, and when it comes to college cost, there’s plenty of data.
 College costs are rising steadily year over year, so let’s take a look at the average cost of college in US from 2017 to 2018.

-Average Cost of College in US for Bachelor Degrees
+Average Cost for Bachelor Degrees

 According to College Board, NCES, and IPEDS, the following prices are the average undergraduate cost of college (including tuition, fees, and room & board) for the 2017–2018 school year.